 MOSES is a nonprofit organization that promotes organic and sustainable agriculture by providing the education, resources and expertise farmers need to succeed.

 The organization has its roots in the Upper Midwest Organic Farming Conference, which was created in 1990 to help educate the growing number of farmers interested in organic agriculture.
-1990 was the year that Congress passed the Organic Foods Production Act, which created national standards for organically produced products.
-Members of the Wisconsin Organic Crop Improvement Association Educational Fund realized that an annual conference would help farmers learn about the standards and would give them a place to share the organic production methods that work best.
-That first conference in 1990 drew 90 farmers, including one young market farmer named Faye Jones.
+That first conference in 1990 drew 90 farmers.

-Faye’s passion for organic farming soon had her volunteering with the conference planning committee.
-In 1995, she became the conference coordinator.
-In 1999, when conference attendance rose above 1,000, conference planners decided it was time to create a new entity to meet the educational needs of organic and sustainable farmers.
+In 1999, when conference attendance rose above 1,000, conference planners decided it was time to create a new entity to meet the year-round educational needs of organic and sustainable farmers.
 They created MOSES and hired Faye Jones, a market farmer who’d been instrumental in organizing the conference, as its leader.